Liam44/Cygni/README.md

   - ERRORS:

     An error occurs:
     - if for any reason Player 1 is undefined;
+    - if the Json string is missing from the request-body;
     - if the given name is missing or blank;
     - if a player with the same name has already joined the game;
     - if more than two players are created.
   ________________________
 - POST api/games/{id}/move
   - INPUT: